Office of the Provost Faculty Fellows

 Tell us a little about your career here at VCU:

-I am entering my 10th academic year at VCU.
-I am an Associate Professor in the Department of Management and Entrepreneurship at the School of Business, and I am also the Executive Director of the Institute for Transformative Leadership.
+I am entering my 11th academic year at VCU.
+I am a Professor in the Department of Management and Entrepreneurship at the School of Business, and I am also the Executive Director of the Institute for Transformative Leadership.
 My research is on leadership and mindfulness, and how leaders can create spaces and places of belonging for others and transform cultures to empower others to be their best.

 What will be your role and/or your responsibilities as a faculty fellow?